fact-benchmark/factbenchmark/documentation.md

 }
 ```

 The ```importance``` indicates the degree to which the claim is, in fact, "check_worthy".
-If it summarizes a wider discussion, it may be the degree to which it nicely summarizes that discussion, or if it's phrasing could be improved, it might be the degree to which it's phrasing clearly supports falsifiability.
+If it summarizes a wider discussion, it may be the degree to which it nicely summarizes that discussion, or if its phrasing could be improved, it might be the degree to which its phrasing clearly supports falsifiability.

 Benchmarks will include claims with the highest, 'weighted, consensus importance' in a given time step.
 So it may also be taken to be an indication of the importance for the benchmark.